sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Copies the contents for the given tag into the value, merging multiple values into one if multiple values are associated with the tag.
-You must `gobject::Value::unset` the value after use.
+You must `glib::object::Value::unset` the value after use.
 ## `dest`
-uninitialized `gobject::Value` to copy into
+uninitialized `glib::object::Value` to copy into
 ## `list`
 list to get the tag from
 ## `tag`